Updated 04-Jan-2023 by the clerk

 2023 Royston Residents’ election / the Special Drainage District election

 There will be vacancies to both the above positions in February 2023.

 Candidates should read the information below, and if they are interested in standing should contact with the clerk by email on firstname.lastname@example.org.

-The process of electing Conservators of Therfield Heath and Greens is laid out in the Parliamentary Award of 1888.
-A copy is on this web site.
+The process of electing Conservators of Therfield Heath and Greens is laid out in the Parliamentary Award of 1893.
+See a relevant extract at the bottom of this page

 Explanation of Commoners

 The award of 1888 which enclosed the Heath gave stints, commoners rights, to landowners who had traditionally grazed the sheep on the Heath.
 These rights go with the land.
 Over the years the number of registered stint holders has reduced to 5.
 Although those five no longer exercise their right to graze sheep they continue to have the right to elect three Conservators.

 Explanation of SDDR and Royston Residents

 The award also specified the area of Royston that was at that time built upon.
 As Royston has grown, houses have now been built outside this area.
 However, the electorate is defined by the Charity’s 1888 Act of Parliament and that is the area we are required to use.
 In the Award, the people in Royston were defined as ‘the inhabitant ratepayers’.
 ‘Ratepayers’ became an outdated concept with the passage of time and in 1990 an Order was granted to amend the Charity’s 1888 Act, so the reference is now to those who are ‘registered as local government electors’, ie those who are on the electoral role for local government elections.
 That Area was referred to as the Special Drainage District of Royston and the original map is posted here.